 Water sports Winter sports

 sledding \checkmark

 surfing

 rowing

-figure-skating
+figure skating

 downhill skiing

 skating

 diving

-ski-diving
+ski jumping

 swimming

-- 4. Look at the pictures and say whether the statements are true os false.
-Correct the false statements.
+4. Look at the pictures and match them with the statements below.

 - 1. This is an oar.

-- 2. This is a ski boat.
+- 2. This is an ice skate.

 - 3. This is a hockey helmet.

 - 4. A skier uses this.

 - 5. This is a sled.

-- 6. This is a wet suit.
+- 6. This is a life vest.

-5. Match the words in column A with the words in column B.
+5. Match the words in column A with the words in column B. Then make up sentences as in the model.